Streaming is about to get a lot more expensive - KESQ

 Streaming is about to get a lot more expensive

-Disney threw down the gauntlet to its competitors thlasis week, with a slate of remarkable programming on Disney+ alongside some eye-popping subscriber numbers and forecasts.
+Disney threw down the gauntlet to its competitors last week, with a slate of remarkable programming on Disney+ alongside some eye-popping subscriber numbers and forecasts.

 Someone has to pay for all that content — and that someone is probably you, the customer.
 If Disney wants to achieve its forecast of hitting profitability in fiscal 2024, it has to raise prices.